Sarah Barron – VAT Specialist

 An LCT is defined as a business where the VAT inclusive cost of goods purchased in the VAT return period is either:

 - Less than 2% of the VAT inclusive turnover for the period; or

 - Greater than 2% of the VAT inclusive turnover, but less than £1,000 per annum (i.e. £250 for a VAT quarter)

 For the purpose of the above tests, ‘goods’ excludes capital expenditure, food or drink for consumption by the business or its employees, vehicles (and related costs) and costs which do not exclusively relate to the business.

-HMRC have introduced ‘anti-forestalling’ rules to prevent businesses gaining a VAT advantage by invoicing now for transactions which will take place after the new rules come into force.
+HMRC introduced ‘anti-forestalling’ rules to prevent businesses gaining a VAT advantage by invoicing in advance for transactions due to take place after the new rules came into force.

-Businesses using the FRS should consider now whether they are likely to be caught by the new rules.
-If so, they may have to pay more VAT to HMRC than they would do under the normal VAT accounting rules, if they continue to use the FRS after 31 March 2017.
+Businesses using the FRS should consider whether they are caught by the new rules.
+If so, they may have to pay more VAT to HMRC than they would do under the normal VAT accounting rules, if they continue to use the FRS .

 The particular circumstances of the business will need to be considered in order to determine the best course of action.
-It may be beneficial for LCT businesses to withdraw from the FRS scheme before 1 April 2017 and account for VAT under the normal rules instead.
+It may be beneficial for LCT businesses to withdraw from the FRS scheme and account for VAT under the normal rules instead.
 LCT businesses that are trading below the VAT registration threshold may wish to consider cancelling their VAT registration.